vuquangpham/boil-threejs/README.md

 ## Getting Started

-I did almost necessary code for the Three.js project, you can check it inside the src folder.
+I did almost the necessary code for the Three.js project, you can check it inside the src folder.

 ### Debug

-> Just add `?debug` to the end of your URL for getting the debug panel 😉
+> Just add `?debug` to the end of your URL to get the debug panel 😉

 ## Deployment